mixu/nwm/readme.md

 # nwm - node window manager

-nwm is a dynamic window manager for X based on dwm.
+nwm is a dynamic window manager for X written at NodeKO 2011.

 It uses libev to interface with X11, and allows you to lay out windows in Node.

 I wrote the code in this repo during Node Knockout 2011.
 Unfortunately I'm not in the competition since I forgot to confirm my initial team registration (click accept).
 Not a big deal, my reward is shipping.